Skip to main content

 chemical oceanography

-Chemical oceanography encompasses the study of the chemical components of the oceans, their reactions, and their pathways of transformation.
-We study both organic and inorganic compounds, particulate and dissolved material, and the ocean sediments.
-The pathways that compounds follow affect the global cycling of elements such as carbon and nitrogen, and are often intimately related to biological activity.
-We undertake our research in environments such as cold seeps and saline lakes, salt marshes, and deep ocean sediments.
-We combine field observations, laboratory experiments, and computer models to understand factors affecting chemical compositions and how they vary in time and space.
+Chemical Oceanography encompasses the study of the chemical components of the oceans, their reactions, and their pathways of transformation.
+We study both organic and inorganic compounds; particulate and dissolved material; and their distributions in the ocean’s water column, sediments, and at the land-ocean and air-sea interface.
+The pathways that compounds follow affect the global cycling of critical elements such as carbon, nitrogen, and iron which are intimately involved in biological activity.
+We undertake our research in diverse environments including cold seeps and Antarctic saline lakes, open ocean blue water gyres, coastal salt marshes, deep ocean sediments, polar oceans, and at the air-sea interface.
+We combine field observations, laboratory experiments, and computer models to understand factors affecting chemical transformations and how these vary in space and time.

 Personnel